-Snap shares tumble as Snapchat user growth falls short of expectations
+Snapchat launches redesign after user growth misses analyst expectations

 Snap's user growth in the last three months was about half what investment analysts expected.
 Daily active users rose to 178 million in the third quarter from 173 million in the second quarter.
 Analysts had expected 181.8 million, according to research firm FactSet.

-Chief Executive Evan Spiegel said the company, known for messages that disappear within seconds or hours, was launching a redesign after hearing for years that Snapchat was difficult to understand or hard to use.
+Chief executive Evan Spiegel said the company was launching the redesign after hearing for years that Snapchat was difficult to understand or hard to use.

-"We are going to make it easier to discover the vast quantity of content on our platform that goes undiscovered or unseen every day," Spiegel said in written remarks prepared for a call with investment analysts.
+"We are going to make it easier to discover the vast quantity of content on our platform that goes undiscovered or unseen every day," Spiegel, 27, said in written remarks prepared for a call with investment analysts.

 He said that there was a "strong likelihood" the redesign would be disruptive in the short term, but that Snap was willing to take the risk for long-term gain.